 What Is Indoor Cycling

 Indoor cycling is a form of exercise where you use a stationary exercise bike to cycle indoors.
-In it’s simplest forms this means cycling on an exercise bike in your home or the gym.
+In its simplest form, this means cycling on an exercise bike in your home or the gym.

-In the past Exercise bikes used to be loud, heavy and required as much maintenance as a real road bike.
-This is because they used some from of friction device to create resistance.
+In the past Exercise bikes used to be loud, heavy, and required as much maintenance as a real road bike.
+This is because they used some form of friction device to create resistance.
 This would produce sound and heat and also would wear down quickly.

 While indoor cycling at home is still popular, there are also group classes of spinning.
 Spinning is a form of indoor cycling that typically involves high intensities in a group setting.